07Agarg/Training-Triplet-Networks-With-GAN/README.md

 # Training-Triplet-Networks-With-GAN
-This repository contains PyTorch implementation of the [Paper](https://arxiv.org/pdf/1704.02227.pdf) Training Triplet Networks With GAN on MNIST Dataset
+This repository contains PyTorch implementation of the [Paper](https://arxiv.org/pdf/1704.02227.pdf) Training Triplet Networks With GAN (Triplet-GANs) on MNIST Dataset